ssh-mitm/ssh-mitm-plugins/README.md

     $ pip install ssh-mitm-plugins

+Alternatively, ssh-mitm-plugins is featured as an optional dependency in the ssh-mitm package.
+Installation can occur through:

+    $ pip install ssh-mitm[plugins]

 The current version of the ssh-mitm server will be installed and additional advanced features will be available through these plugins.
 The ssh-mitm server will operate normally as described by the [ssh-mitm project](#ssh-mitm).